sinesy/GitBookLegacy/3-1-6-10-Charts.md

 This javascript action should be linked to the "Before loading data" event of the chart panel.

+---

-**Example to colorize columns with a single serie:**
+### **Example to colorize columns with a single series:**

 **NOTE:**  **This shouldn’t be done with lots of columns/data since it involves overwriting a function by specifying all the chart columns again.
 Do it only if you have few columns.**

-As can be seen on the relativeGoogle Docspage \(this example considers column charts\) you might want to colorize different columns with different colors even if you have a single serie, check example below.
+As can be seen on the relative Google Docs page \(this example considers column charts\) you might want to colorize different columns with different colors even if you have a single serie, check example below.

 ![](http://4wsplatform.org/wp-content/uploads/2015/12/singleSerieColor.jpg)